Clarifier

 Dual Media Filters

-Water leaving the recarbonation chamber is moved to one of four dual media filters.
+Water leaving the re-carbonation chamber is moved to one of four dual media filters.
 These dual media filters contain 30 inches of media; 18 inches of anthracite on top of 12 inches of sand.
-Through a process of straining, gravity moves the water through the media where any remaining particulate matter is trapped in the filter.
-The filters are backwashed every 240 hours with both air and water to remove the trapped particulate matter.
+Through a process of straining, gravity moved the water through the media where any remaining particulate matter is trapped in the filter.
+The filters are backwashed every 240 hours with both air and water to removed the trapped particulate matter.
 In March of 2014 a project was completed replacing all filter media.

 Distribution System